Asymptotic-Preserving Neural Networks for Multiscale Time-Dependent Linear Transport Equations: Introduction

-Due to aforementioned computational challenges of kinetic modeling and computations, efficient computational methods that can efficiently deal with both curse-of-dimensionality and multiple scales are highly desirable.
+Due to {aforementioned} computational challenges of kinetic modeling and computations, efficient computational methods that can efficiently deal with both curse-of-dimensionality and multiple scales are highly desirable.
 Classical tools to address such issues often use Monte-Carlo methods, which have low-order accuracy, and become exceedingly expensive when the Knudsen number becomes small \cite{Caf-Par, DP-Acta, PR-MC}.
 In this paper we seek a machine learning based method to tackle these challenges.

 The idea of using machine learning method, especially with deep neural networks (DNNs) to solve high-dimensional PDEs has been developed rapidly and achieved some success recently in many problems \cite{E2018, raissi2019physics, lu2021learning, li2020fourier}.
 In all these approaches, the DNNs came down to minimize the loss function, a high dimensional non-convex optimization problem.
-The choices of losses usually make a difference for the PDEs; see \cite{beck2020overview, E2018, liao2019deep, deepGalerkin2018, raissi2019physics, zang2020weak, cai2021least, lyu2020mim, li2020fourier} for reviews and references therein.
-For applications in kinetic type equations see \cite{HJJL, CLM, LY, DHY}.
-The machine learning/DNNs approach has several advantages over the traditional numerical methods.
-First, it could deal with high-dimensional, highly nonlinear PDEs due to the strong capacity/representativeness of DNNs.
-Second, it is a mesh-free method so it can deal with problems in complex domain and geometry.
-Third, it is user friendly to implement even for very complicated equations and boundary conditions.
-One does not need to construct sophisticated numerical schemes and design delicate numerical implementations of boundary conditions.
+The choices of losses usually make a difference for the PDEs; see \cite{E2018, raissi2019physics, li2020fourier, beck2020overview, liao2019deep, deepGalerkin2018, zang2020weak, cai2021least, lyu2020mim} for reviews and references therein.
+For applications in kinetic type equations see \cite{HJJL, CLM, LY, DHY, lou2021physics}. {The machine learning/DNNs approach has several advantages.
+First, it could deal with high-dimensional PDEs due to the strong capacity/representativeness of DNNs.} Second, it is a mesh-free method so it can deal with problems in complex domain and geometry. {Third, it is user friendly to implement for equations by treating the residual error of PDEs as loss function.
+One does not need to construct numerical schemes carefully for approximate derivatives through automatic differentiation technique.}